microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 You can perform this step in the following cases:

-1. Your Arc-for-Servers resources are in a different resource group than your VMMServer and you prefer to consolidate them
+1. Your Arc-for-Servers resources are in a different resource group than your VMMServer and you prefer to consolidate them.
+If you prefer to organize your resources into multiple subscriptions or resource groups, you can skip this step.
 2. The **‘Link to VMMServer’** option is missing in the portal.
-This is a known portal issue and typically occurs when the Arc for Servers resources are not in the same resource group as the VMMServer.
+This is a known portal issue and typically occurs when the Arc for Servers resources are not in the same subscription and resource group as the VMMServer.
 The portal fix is in progress.

 **Get the list of Arc-for-Servers resources:**
 ```bash